cbteeple/hand_arm_cbt/README.md

 ## Usage
+**Unless specified, all commands assume you want to run a command using BOTH the arm and a hand.
+If you want to run on only one device, see the _"Run trajectories on only one device"_ section below.**

 ### Prerequisits
 Before you can control the robot and hand, you first need to start some ROS servers: